 The thesis, written under the supervision of the student’s program advisor, must be based upon personal research and constitute an original scholarly contribution.
 The thesis is expected to be 60–100 pages in length (not to exceed 40,000 words, including foot/endnotes, appendices, excurses, table of contents, and bibliography) and should follow the guidelines of the thesis style sheet.

 Thesis Submission and Defense.
 After the advisor has accepted the final version of the thesis, an electronic copy of the thesis (as PDF file) must be submitted to the Office of Academic Affairs by the deadline indicated in the Academic Calendar.
-The thesis is then evaluated by two readers: the first reader is the student’s thesis advisor, who is a full-time or sessional member of the faculty, and the second is appointed by the Associate Dean for Academic Affairs from among the other faculty of the seminary.
+The thesis is then evaluated by two readers: the first reader is the student’s thesis advisor, who is a full-time or sessional member of the faculty, and the second is appointed by the Academic Dean from among the other faculty of the seminary.
 The thesis will then be discussed and defended at a special meeting of the faculty, to which competent scholars from other institutions may be invited.
 These scholars will take part in the final faculty vote to recommend the candidate for the degree.

 Students who do not complete their thesis by the thesis submission deadline, which is posted on the academic calendar, must register for continuation (CTN) and pay the continuation fee in the following semester(s) in order to remain degree candidates.
 Failure to register for continuation and pay the fee will cause the student to be administratively withdrawn from the degree program.
 In the event that the student is unable to complete the thesis even with continuation registration(s), the permanent grade W (Withdrawal) will be entered on the student's transcript.